acestream/ace-network-docs/docs/system-tokens/ace-byte.md

 During the network launch there will be an initial issuance of 1.5 billions XAB that will be distributed:

-- 1 billion XAB are transferred to the Ace Maker protocol, for internal circulation (for encapsulation in tokens of copyright holders).
-Ace Maker redeems this volume of XAB for stablecoins, at a 75% discount, without the possibility of their withdrawal from the protocol (i.e. without the possibility of their direct placement and sale on the market)
+- 1 billion XAB are transferred to the [Ace Maker][9] protocol, for internal circulation (for encapsulation in tokens of copyright holders).
+[Ace Maker][9] redeems this volume of XAB for stablecoins, at a 75% discount, without the possibility of their withdrawal from the protocol (i.e. without the possibility of their direct placement and sale on the market)

 - 500 million XAB credited to the DAO treasury account, for the operation of the DAO, the formation of a reserve fund and maintaining liquidity